malikyousef/GediNET/README.md

 Visit this [page](https://github.com/malikyousef/GediNET/blob/main/pages/TableFormat.md) for instruction in how to prepare the dataset into Knime table format (*.table) using a Knime workflow
 <br>
 Visit this [page](https://github.com/malikyousef/GediNET/blob/main/pages/GroupingFile.md) for instruction in how to upload the Groups file.
-Visit this [page](https://github.com/malikyousef/GediNET/blob/main/pages/outputs.md) for the outputs of PriPath.
+Visit this [page](https://github.com/malikyousef/GediNET/blob/main/pages/outputs.md) for the outputs of GediNET.
 <br>
 The Knime workflow name is "PriPath_Sep_2022.knwf" that you might [download](PriPath_Sep_2022.knwf) and run throug the [Knime](https://www.knime.com/)platform

-## PriPath main workflow is: ##
+## GediNET main workflow is: ##

 **Running the workflow:**